-Section 3. (a) The State Superintendent of Education shall convene a standing task force, within three months after the effective date of this act, to provide recommendations for comprehensive core reading and reading intervention programs, a state continuum of teacher development for approved science of reading pursuant to subsection (e) of Section 6, and an annual list of vetted and approved assessments which are valid and reliable reading screening, formative, and diagnostic assessment systems for selection and use by local education agencies.
+9 Section 3. (a) The State Superintendent of Education 10 shall convene a standing task force, within three months after the effective date of this act, to provide the board with 11 continuing recommendations for comprehensive core reading and 12 13 reading intervention programs, a state continuum of teacher 14 development for approved science of reading pursuant to 15 subsection (e) of Section 6, and an annual list of vetted and approved assessments which are valid and reliable reading 16 screening, formative, and diagnostic assessment systems for 17 18 selection and use by local education agencies.
 The task force shall meet in regular session at least twice a year.
-All appointing authorities shall coordinate their appointments so that diversity of gender, race, and geographical areas is reflective of the makeup of this state.
-The membership of the task force shall include all of the following appointees, each of whom shall have at least three years of experience with scientifically based reading instruction:
+All 19 20 appointing authorities shall coordinate their appointments so 21 that diversity of gender, race, and geographical areas is 22 reflective of the makeup of this state.
+The membership of the 23 task force shall include all of the following appointees, each 24 of whom shall have at least three years of experience with scientifically based reading instruction: 25

-(1) Two public K-12 teachers appointed by the Executive Director of the Alabama Education Association.
+26 (1) Two public K-12 teachers appointed by the 27 Executive Director of the Alabama Education Association.

-- 1 (2) One public K-12 special education teacher 2 appointed by the State Superintendent of Education. - 3 (3) One Certified Academic Dyslexia Therapist, who 4 has been so certified for a minimum of three years, appointed 5 by the Alabama branch of the International Dyslexia 6 Association. - 7 (4) Two public school principals appointed by the 8 Executive Director of the Council for Leaders in Alabama 9 Schools. - 10 (5) One local superintendent of education appointed 11 by the Executive Director of the School Superintendents of 12 Alabama. - 13 (6) One local board of education member appointed by 14 the Alabama Association of School Boards. - 15 (7) One Regional Education Lab member appointed by 16 the State Superintendent of Education. - 17 (8) One early childhood educator appointed by the 18 Secretary of the Alabama Department of Early Childhood 19 Education.
+(2) One public K-12 special education teacher appointed by the State Department of Education.

+3 (3) One Certified Academic Dyslexia Therapist, who 4 has been so certified for a minimum of three years, appointed 5 by the Alabama branch of the International Dyslexia 6 Association.

+7 (4) Two public school principals appointed by the 8 Board of Directors of the Council for Leaders in Alabama 9 Schools.

+10 (5) One local superintendent of education appointed 11 by the Board of Directors of the School Superintendents of 12 Alabama.

+13 (6) One local board of education member appointed by14 the Alabama Association of School Boards.

-- (9) One dean of a college of education appointed by the Alabama Commission on Higher Education. - 22 (b) Each approved assessment system shall do all of 23 the following: - 24 (1) Provide screening and diagnostic capabilities 25 for monitoring student progress.
+15 (7) One regional education lab member appointed by16 the State Superintendent of Education.

+17 (b) Each approved assessment system shall do all of18 the following:

+19 (1) Provide screening and diagnostic capabilities20 for monitoring student progress.

-- 1 (2) Measure, at a minimum, phonological awareness, 2 the alphabetic principle, decoding, encoding, accuracy, vocabulary, and comprehension.
-3 (3) Identify students who have a reading deficiency, 4 5 including identifying students with characteristics of dyslexia.
-6 (c) In determining which assessment systems to 8 approve for use by local education agencies, the task force, at a minimum, shall also consider all of the following 9 10 factors: (1) The time required to conduct the assessments, 11 with the intention of minimizing the impact on instructional 12 13 time.
-(2) The level of integration of assessment results 14 15 with instructional support for teachers and students.
-(3) The timeliness in reporting assessment results 16 to teachers, administrators, and parents.
-17 18 Section 4. (a) Funds appropriated by the Legislature 19 in support of the Alabama Reading Initiative shall be allocated to support the following: 2.0 21 (1) Local education agencies to support local reading specialists.
-22 23 (2) The Alabama Summer Achievement Program.
-24 (3) Regional literacy specialists.
-25 (4) Preservice and inservice teacher professional - (5) Curricula to support student interventions.
+(2) Measure, at a minimum, phonological awareness, the alphabetic principle, decoding, encoding, accuracy, vocabulary, and comprehension.

+(3) Identify students who have a reading deficiency, including identifying students with characteristics of dyslexia.

+1 (c) In determining which assessment systems to 2 approve for use by local education agencies, the task force, at a minimum, shall also consider all of the following 3 factors: 4 5 (1) The time required to conduct the assessments, with the intention of minimizing the impact on instructional 6 7 time.
+(2) The level of integration of assessment results 8 9 with instructional support for teachers and students.
+10 (3) The timeliness in reporting assessment results to teachers, administrators, and parents.
+11 12 Section 4. (a) Funds appropriated by the Legislature 13 in support of the Alabama Reading Initiative shall be allocated as follows: 14 15 (1) Sixty-six percent shall be allocated to local 16 education agencies to support local reading specialists.
+17 (2) Thirteen percent shall be allocated for the 18 Alabama Summer Achievement Program.
+(3) Ten percent shall be allocated for regional 19 20 literacy specialists.
+21 (4) Six percent shall be allocated for preservice and inservice teacher professional learning activities for 22 23 elementary school teachers in reading.
+24 (5) Three percent shall be allocated to procure 25 curricula to support student interventions.
+26 (6) Two percent shall be reserved for state administration.
+27